-Every account, every order, every credit check, in one view.
+Every deal, every account, every order, every credit check, in one view.

-Manage wholesale customers, contacts, pricing, credit, and communication in one system, tied directly to the orders, inventory, and reporting your teams rely on every day.
+Track deals through your pipeline, then manage accounts, contacts, pricing, credit, and communication in the same system, tied directly to the orders, inventory, and reporting your teams rely on every day.

 3 tabs.
 2 colleagues.
 1 simple question.